 After all the activities on Friday, it's time for game day.
 Tailgating lots open at 8 a.m.
 But there are a couple other traditions worth checking out before heading into the stadium.

 Transpo, the public transit system in South Bend, runs a free shuttle to Notre Dame on game days.
-The Gameday Express Route picks up at multiple locations in downtown South Bend and drops off visitors at the Eck Visitors Center.
+The Gameday Express Route picks up at multiple locations in downtown South Bend and drops off visitors at McKenna Hall, across from the Eck Visitor Center.
 It runs for three hours before kickoff and two hours after the game ends.

-Formerly known as the Player Walk, this is a new event for the 2022 season.
-Fans can now gather to hear from head coach Marcus Freeman in front of the reflecting pool at Hesburgh Library (with Touchdown Jesus on the building).
+Fans can gather to hear from head coach Marcus Freeman in front of the reflecting pool at Hesburgh Library (with Touchdown Jesus on the building).
 The team walks from the Basilica of the Sacred Heart, where they will attend mass, into Notre Dame Stadium.
 Performances from the band, cheer team and more will take place along the way.

 Marching Band Step Off